 Plans For Our Forever Home

-However, if we are able to build enough wealth, we might be able to buy a new forever home in Honolulu before 2030 and rent out our current home.
+If we are able to build enough wealth, we might be able to buy a new forever home in Honolulu before 2030 and rent out our current home.
 And if we build an enormous amount of wealth, we can do what foreign money launderers do in Canada and just keep their homes empty.
 Just kidding.
-That would be too wasteful.
+That would be too wasteful!

 My favorite way to buy real estate is to buy a great property, live in it for several years, and rent it out.
 In a normal lifespan, going through this process three times to build wealth and passive income is feasible.
 When you buy property you enjoy living in, chances are high the person renting it will enjoy it too.
 Same for a potential future buyer.